 He completed his Bilingual Honours Bachelor of Arts in Sociology and Drama Studies at the Glendon Campus of York University.
-In 2018, he will be completing two Big Data Analytics certificates through York University.
 He plans to continue his academic learning through graduate studies - his academic interests include community development, leadership theory, higher education, and the lived experiences of marginalized communities.

 Juan enjoys consuming media of all kinds, especially when it brings clarity, light, or understanding to:

 his understanding of moving through the world as a racialized queer man living with a disability;